agatakolohe/EauClaireSalon.Solution/README.md

 ##### Compiling

-- Navigate to the TODO folder in the command line
+- Navigate to the HairSalon folder in the command line
 - Use the command `dotnet build` to compile

 ##### Installing Packages

-- Navigate to the TODO folder in the command line
+- Navigate to the HairSalon folder in the command line
 - Use the command `dotnet restore`

-##### Run Tests

-- Navigate to TODO folder in the command line
-- Use the commands `dotnet build` and `dotnet restore` to make sure code is compiled and packages are installed
-- Use the command `dotnet test` to run tests on all test methods

 ##### View In Browser

-- To view in browser, navigate to TODO folder in the command line
+- To view in browser, navigate to HairSalon folder in the command line
 - Use the command `dotnet run` to execute the compiled code and start a localhost
 - In browser navigate to http://localhost:5000

 ## Known Bugs

-TODO
+No known bugs present

 ## Support and Contact Details